ooker777/docs-1/docs/Github Publisher/Settings/Plugin.md

 You can configure:

-- The share key used by the plugin.
+1. The share key used by the plugin.
 By default, it is `share`.
-- Folders excluded.
+2. Folders excluded.
 The share key can't work here.
 Useful if you forget to remove the `share` (or turn it to `false`) and move a file in your archive…
 	You can use regex here, but you need to enclose the regex between `/`.
-- Add the command to share the file on the file menu (right-click on a file in the explorer or using the three dots) and editor menu (right-click on an open edited note)
+3. Add the command to share the file on the file menu (right-click on a file in the explorer or using the three dots) and editor menu (right-click on an open edited note)
+4. A "auto-sharing" for external modified file (useful for example if you edit frontmatter with meta-edit).
+Beware, this option can be dangerous with sync, as the sync will activate the auto-sharing.
-- Add the link's shared note in your clipboard after sharing.
-You can configure the path created here, with removing some parts.
+5. Add the link's shared note in your clipboard after sharing :
+	- You can set the baselink (note : this can be edited by per-file settings `baselink`).
-	As it supports multiple parts, you can separate them using a comma.
-For example, you can remove `docs` and the extension using: `docs/, .md`
+	- You can also delete some part of the created link.
+If you need to remove multiple part, just separate the part with a comma.
+For example, if you want to remove the extension and the index : `index, .md`
+	- You have the option to enable a new command in the command palette to create a link to the current opened file.
+If you want to add in the right-click menu, you can use the [commander](https://github.com/phibr0/obsidian-commander) plugin.
+6. You can notify all error in a notice, instead of the console.
+This option is useful if you don't know how to use the console, and if you debug on mobile.

 > [!note] The right-click menu command can also send the file under your cursor if it's a link!